-For some, the phone is ringing, and ringing quite tirelessly; yet for others it isn’t.
+For some, the phone is ringing, and ringing tirelessly; yet for others it isn’t.

-I tried to abate some of her worries, and also to gently warn her about placing all of her hopes on signing with this agent because, even if she did, the phone may still not be ringing.
-She may remain in exactly the same situation.
+I tried to abate some of her worries, and also to gently warn her about placing all of her hopes on signing with this agent.
+Because, even if she did, the phone may still not be ringing.
+Even with a great agent or manager behind you, there might still be a lack of opportunities.

 So, instead of speculating with her about whether or not it was going to happen, I tried to galvanise her into action and, like any caring friend, reassured her that she wasn’t powerless and that there was plenty she could do.
 But as I ambled home after our chat, I thought about my own listless acting career and wondered whether there was any truth in what I had been saying.
 I asked myself honestly whether, in fact, there was anything beneficial we can do, as actors, besides waiting?